meieda/architecture-center/docs/microservices/domain-analysis.md

 The purpose of an aggregate is to model transactional invariants.
 Things in the real world have complex webs of relationships.
 Customers create orders, orders contain products, products have suppliers, and so on.
 If the application modifies several related objects, how does it guarantee consistency?
 How do we keep track of invariants and enforce them?

 Traditional applications have often used database transactions to enforce consistency.
-In a distributed application, however, that's often not be feasible.
+In a distributed application, however, that's often not feasible.
 A single business transaction may span multiple data stores, or may be long running, or may involve third-party services.
 Ultimately it's up to the application, not the data layer, to enforce the invariants required for the domain.

 > [!NOTE]
 > An aggregate doesn't *need* to have child entities, and it's actually common for an aggregate to consist of a single entity.
 Even so, the distinction between aggregates and entities is important.
 An aggregate enforces transactional semantics, while an entity might not.